fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 ## Navigating the Docs

 Documentation exists under the `/docs` folder of the Shards repository.

-Here is a general guide of the folders within it:
+We will list down notable folders that you will want to take note of.

 For Shards API Documentation: